deis/deis/README.md

 * deis-registry.service
 * deis-router.service

+Logging into one of the CoreOS machines and stopping a container service should cause the same component on another CoreOS host to take over as master.
-Similarly, bringing down a VM should enable the services on another VM to take over as master
+Similarly, bringing down a VM should enable the services on another VM to take over as master.

 ## Install the Deis Client
 If you're using the latest Deis release, use `pip install deis` to install the latest [Deis Client](https://pypi.python.org/pypi/deis/) or download [pre-compiled binaries](https://github.com/deis/deis/tree/master/client#get-started).